-- How to design a research plan or an approach to answering the question
+- How to design a research plan or an approach to answering the question or tackling the project

 You are also likely to increase your self-confidence in your ability to carry out a major project and recognize whether or not post-graduate research (graduate school) is for you.